NetApp/harvest/docs/plugins.md

 ```

 **Note:** Metric names used to create new metrics can come from the left or right side of the rename operator (`=>`)
+**Note:** The metric agent currently does not work for histogram or array metrics.

 ## compute_metric